zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 *Fix ave/chunk does not use chunk/atom compute*
    The specified compute is not for a compute chunk/atom command.

-*Fix ave/correlate compute vector is accessed out-of-range* The index for the vector is out of bounds.

-*Fix ave/correlate fix vector is accessed out-of-range* The index for the vector is out of bounds.

 *Fix ave/histo inputs are not all global, peratom, or local* All inputs in a single fix ave/histo command must be of the same style.